negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 If a substitution module is used instead, the module disappears once the value for the hyperparameter is chosen and the result of rerouting shows up in its place.
-After the user becomes proeficient with the ideas of basic and substitution modules, the user will realize that oftentimes there are multiple ways of expressing the same search space.
+After the user becomes proficient with the ideas of basic and substitution modules, the user will realize that oftentimes there are multiple ways of expressing the same search space.
-Our suggestion is that basic modules, substitution modules, independent hyperaparameters and dependent hyperparameters should be used for maximum effect to express search spaces very compactly and clearly.
+Our suggestion is that basic modules, substitution modules, independent hyperparameters and dependent hyperparameters should be used for maximum effect to express search spaces very compactly and clearly.